roschlynnmichael/Patient-Monitoring-System/README.md

 Developed and Maintained by Roschlynn Michael D'souza and Francina Godwin Pali

 This system enables monitoring of the blood pressure and the temperature of the patient.
-The Arduino UNO Rev3 enables the monitoring of these values and this data is then sent to Firebase Realtime Database using ESP8266-01 Wi-Fi Module.
+The Arduino Mega 2560 and NodeMCU ESP8266-12E enables the monitoring of these values and this data is then sent to MySQL DB using the NodeMCU Wi-Fi Module.

-Website made using ReactJS as the Frontend and Firebase as the backend
+Website made using HTML and CSS as our Frontend and JS and PHP as our Backend

-Firebase handles all the authentication mechanisms such as Forgot password, update password, login and signup of user and logout.

-# Things yet to be implemented

-1. Page Beautification
-2. Fetching of data from firebase
-3. MAX30102 Oximeter Sensor
-4. Setting up alerts on webpage for vitals that are not in the normal range